karanjagad/MSR_Xray/README.md

 ### Input data:

-The java code aims at mining git repositories with following criteria
+The java code Application.java (Line66) aims at mining GitHub repositories with following criteria for the selected 19 dependency pairs

 -   A repository with 100 stars and 100 commits
 -   A repository with more than two contributors